paulbrigner/zcashacademy.org/README.md

 1. **Create a Lock on Unlock Protocol**
    - Deploy a lock or use the demo lock above.
 Note the lock address, price and network.
 2. **Register a Privy Application**
-   - Sign up for a free Privy developer account and obtain your `PRIVY_APP_ID`.
+   - Sign up for a free Privy developer account and obtain your `Privy App ID`.
 3. **Set Up S3**
    - Create a bucket for member‑only files and upload your HTML/asset content.
    - After the CloudFront distribution is created (next step), apply a bucket policy like the following, replacing the ARNs with your bucket and distribution: